Counseling Staff

 Patrick Bowman is a Licensed Professional Counselor – Supervisor, and Board Certified Professional Christian Counselor.
 He offers individual, couple, and family counseling as well as pastoral and spiritual guidance.
 Patrick received his Bachelor of Science degree in psychology from Xavier University and a Masters in Applied Psychology from the University of Southwestern Louisiana.
 He is a graduate of the Harding University School of Biblical Studies program and completed additional graduate courses at the Harding Graduate School of Religion.
 Patrick has also completed graduate coursework at Cornell University in the area of Human Development and Family Studies.

-Patrick and his wife have been married over 35 years, have 3 adult children, and 3 grandchildren.
+Patrick and his wife, Priscilla, have been married 40 years and have 3 adult children, and 7 grandchildren.

 Clinician